georgringer/crowdin/Documentation/Configuration/Index.rst

     :class: with-shadow
     :alt: Toolbar for Crowdin

-    Context menu for Crowdin in the TYPO3 top toolbar.
+    Context menu for Crowdin in the TYPO3 top bar.